RealCyberShane/portfolio/soc.md

 layout: default
 ---

-# Creating My Own SOC Using Microsoft Azure
+# Creating My Own SOC & Honeypot Using Microsoft Azure

 I created a Security Operations Center (SOC) by deploying my own SIEM that monitors and generates alerts for all of the devices in my personal home business lab.